 Join me on the podcast this week for a slightly different perspective on the Widowed Mom experience from one of my coaching clients.
 Suzanne is sharing her experience of getting coached on her grief, several years after her husband’s passing, what she’s learned, and what she believes every widow should know about grief.

-Welcome to The Widowed Mom Podcast, episode 83, Widows Like Us: an Interview with Suzanne Gibbs.
+Welcome to The Widowed Mom Podcast, episode 83, Widows Unfiltered: an Interview with Suzanne Gibbs.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St-Germain.

 Hey everyone.
 Welcome to another episode of the podcast.
 I just looked at the number of times this podcast has been downloaded, and we’re at over 113,000, which is really fun.

 So you know what I would love for a late holiday present?
 I would love it if you would share this with someone who you think could use it.
 Maybe they’re a widowed mom.
 Maybe they’re just someone who would benefit from some grief resources, but I really, really want to reach at least a million widows.
 At least.
 That’s a great start.
 I would just be so honored and grateful if you would share this podcast with someone who you think could benefit.
 So thank you in advance for doing that.

 I also just want to take a moment because I noticed as I was planning to do this intro and seeing the date that it was going to be airing for you.
 Because I always record it beforehand right?
 It’s airing on December 28th, which is my late husband’s birthday.
 So happy birthday Hugo wherever you are.
 I love you.